 The beat is around 98 Bytes in size, but it can cause performance issues in certain situations.

-On different pages, Heartbeat makes checks on different period – on post edit, it makes it every 15 seconds on the post admin, on your Dashboard – every minute, etc.
+On different pages, Heartbeat makes checks on different periods – on post edit, it makes it every 15 seconds on the post admin, on your Dashboard – every minute, etc.

 The API uses the /wp-admin/admin-ajax.php file to make AJAX calls.
 If you notice a significant amount of POST requests by that file or you have been contacted by your hosting company that your account is using too many resources and cite POST /wp-admin/admin-ajax.php as the cause, it’s likely due to the Heartbeat API.